allanmboyd/spidertest/README.md

 SpiderTest
 ==========

-Test HTTP responses from URLs obtained by spidering, discovering URLs and selecting requests and tests based on URL patterns.
+Test HTTP responses from URLs obtained by requesting, discovering and spidering URLs and selecting requests and their response tests based on URL patterns and request headers.

 Overview
 --------